 For admission to this program, students are required to possess a bachelor’s degree from a regionally accredited institution and a grade point average of at least 3.0.
 International students are required to meet the minimum language proficiency score requirement.
 Application requirements include two letters of recommendation and a statement of purpose.

 Sam Houston State University’s online format is designed especially for professionals who may not be able to relocate to Texas for the two-year, 36-credit program.
 Students learn about modern topics such as cybercrime, terrorism, and child abuse, plus research methods and analysis.

-To apply for this program, students are required to submit graduate admissions application form, an official transcript from their baccalaureate degree granting institution, grade point average of 3.0, three letters of recommendation, a personal essay and TOEFL or IELTS scores for international students.
+To apply for this program, students are required to submit a graduate admissions application form, an official transcript from their baccalaureate degree-granting institution, a grade point average of 3.0, three letters of recommendation, a personal essay, and TOEFL or IELTS scores for international students.
 Official GRE scores may be requested to demonstrate graduate study readiness if the GPA is low.
 The program prepares students to take up careers in law enforcement, corrections, securities, and social services.
 Students can take up roles such as that of a judge, administrator, or victim advocate.